 - Copies of your travel documents, flight itineraries, and where you are staying.
 It might also be helpful to keep a detailed list of what is in your suitcase (and receipts if you have them) in case luggage is lost, broken or stolen.
 Keep one with you, one in your suitcase and leave one at home with a family member or friend.
 Make sure to include bank card numbers with this information.

 Need some more ideas?
-Check out my posts on what to pack for women, men, and kids by clicking the images below!
+Check out my posts on what to pack for kids, men, and women by clicking the images below!

 What to bring in your carry-on: